Ainadri-Mandal/gfg-python-practice/README.md

 - Modules and Libraries
 - Error Handling
 - Algorithms and Problem Solving
-- Mini Projects (e.g., calculator, number guessing game)
+- May include Mini Projects.

 ---